HansSCHR/tulip_project/README.md

 # Project – Visual analysis of gene expression data

-From a regulation network of Escherichia coli genes dataset, we wrote a script with the framework of data visualisation Tulip in order to display and analyse it.
+From a regulation network of Escherichia coli genes dataset, we wrote a script used on the framework of data visualisation Tulip in order to display and analyse it.

 ## Getting Started